-On March 29, 2022 the company grated granted four independent directors a total of 78,420 restricted stock units.
-The units were valued at \$65,002 or \$0.829 per share, based on the closing stock price on the date of grant.
+On March 29, 2022, the company grated granted four independent directors a total of 78,420 restricted stock units.
+The units were valued at \$65,002 or \$0.829 per share, based on the closing stock price on the date of the grant.
 All units vested immediately.
-The shares of common stock associated with the restricted stock unit evidenced by this Agreement will be issued to each director upon the earliest to occur of (A) December 15, 2024, (B) a change in control of the Company, and (C) the termination of the director's service with the Company.
+The shares of common stock associated with the restricted stock units will be issued to each director upon the earliest to occur of (A) December 15, 2024, (B) a change in control of the Company, and (C) the termination of the director's service with the Company.

-On May 16, 2022 the company grated granted four independent directors a total of 54,168 restricted stock units.
-The units were valued at \$65,002 or \$1.20 per share, based on the closing stock price on the date of grant.
+On May 16, 2022, the company grated granted four independent directors a total of 54,168 restricted stock units.
+The units were valued at \$65,002 or \$1.20 per share, based on the closing stock price on the date of the grant.
 All units vested immediately.
-The shares of common stock associated with the restricted stock unit evidenced by this Agreement will be issued to each director upon the earliest to occur of (A) December 15, 2024, (B) a change in control of the Company, and (C) the termination of the director's service with the Company.
+The shares of common stock associated with the restricted stock units will be issued to each director upon the earliest to occur of (A) December 15, 2024, (B) a change in control of the Company, and (C) the termination of the director's service with the Company.